 If you are considering laser vision correction surgery, you probably have a lot of questions.
 One of the most common questions we hear at Providence Eye & Laser Specialists is “Do I need to use eye drops and for how long?”
-In this blog, our expert LASIK surgeon, Dr. Reza M. Mozayeni, discusses his protocol for eye drops before and after all laser LASIK surgery.
+In this blog, our Founder and one of our LASIK surgeons, Dr. Reza M. Mozayeni, discusses the protocol he and Dr. Nunnery recommend for eye drops before and after all laser LASIK surgery.

 LASIK patients at Providence Eye & Laser Specialists will be using two drops prior to their procedure.
 All patients are provided with clear written instructions in addition to reviewing with our surgical coordinator two days before your procedure.